 Her father was a melancholy man.
-His temper roused into violence.
+His temper roused into violence on a few dark nights.
 Demonstrations of his power occurred only occasionally.
 It was his dark cloud-covered glooms that spread discontent and a nervous silence over the house.
 She often lay in bed waiting for the key to turn in the front door.
 If she heard his foot on the bottom stair, she turned off her light and longed for the darkness to swallow her.
 The light of day never brought relief or peace.

 Now she flew past the past a stubble patchwork of autumn, as her flight took her closer to the city, whose grey landscape may provide an escape, if not an adventure.
 An American soldier once told her about his home in Oklahoma, where the skies went on forever and the cornfields were the size of Hampshire.
 His yearning for his home ensnared her and his Elvis-smile was very persuasive.

 Waterloo Platform - 12.45pm.
 Holding her coat tightly and carrying a leather bag, once her mothers, she was borne along by the crowds that squawked and screeched in a language that seemed foreign to her.
 Flashes of bowler hats, mini skirts and kaftans decorated her view but went unnoticed.

 She counted the paces and the seconds that took her to the end of the street.
 King Oswald's Street.
 1296 paces.
 Maybe forty-five left.
 She turned away but turned back.
 Be brave.
 "Be bold," she whispered.
 Onwards.
 An adventure that may save her life.